 Stop comparing and trust your own path

 Trust me I get it.
 Same boat here.
 Some people go on ONE Internet date and end up marrying the guy (yes, I’ve seen this happen more than once).
 But at the end of the day, I remind myself, that TIMING is everything.
 Both parties have to be ready; have to be in a place in life where being in a relationship is a priority, (key word here is BOTH).

-If you realize that a relationship is not a priority, then don’t fight yourself.
+In addition, be sure to be honest with yourself about what you really want.
+Often, we find ourselves making comparisons because we care what people think, or we see something we never thought of before.
+Take a step back and reassess.
+For instance, if you realize that a relationship is not a priority, then don’t fight yourself.
 Do whatever it is you actually want to do with your time.
+Do you want to travel more?
+Go for it.
+Do you want to work on that business plan idea?
+Do it.
 All your experiences will form you into the person you are meant to be, and when you are ready, you’ll truly be ready.
 No questions asked.

 Be patient.
 Be focused on you.
 Be confident with your own path.